dlzou/youtube-rip/README.md

 # youtube-rip

 Download audio from YouTube using [youtube-dl](https://github.com/ytdl-org/youtube-dl).
 Either download a single file or multiple files from a playlist.
+The multiprocessing library is used to speed up playlist downloads.
 Downloaded files are tracked in an archive using SQLite.

-Next steps: concurrency?
+Next steps: find a way to fetch video IDs in playlists without breaking the youtube-dl API

 ### How to use